Skip to main content

 property is_contiguous

-Whether or not tensor is contiguously allocated in memory.
-Returns false if the tensor is a non-contiguous slice.
+Whether or not buffer is contiguously allocated in memory.
+Returns false if the buffer is a non-contiguous slice.

-Currently, we consider certain situations that are contiguous as non-contiguous for the purposes of our engine, such as when a tensor has negative steps.
+Currently, we consider certain situations that are contiguous as non-contiguous for the purposes of our engine, such as when a buffer has negative steps.

 is_host